jukto-ai/.github/profile/README.md

 In today’s AI world, every model runs on GPUs, but optimization is scattered.
 Teams waste weeks manually tuning kernels, configs, and inference engines, leading to inefficient compute and skyrocketing costs.

 **Jukto** (Bengali for `connected`) is on a mission to change that.
-We're building an **AI-Powered GPU Kernel Optimization Platform** that unifies fragmented workflows into a single, AI-native layer to **generate, optimize, benchmark, and deploy** the fastest possible GPU kernels.
+We're building an **AI-Native GPU Kernel Optimization Platform** that unifies fragmented workflows into a single, AI-native layer to **generate, optimize, benchmark, and deploy** the fastest possible GPU kernels.

 Think of it as "**Jukto: GPU Performance Optimization as a Service**".
 Tools like Triton and TensorRT have shown what's possible, but they're manual, vendor-locked, and inaccessible for most.
 Jukto democratizes that power: an accessible, flexible platform built for speed, portability, and collaboration between humans and AI agents.